-The Township experienced some continued effects of COVID-19 in 2021.
+The Township experienced some continued effects of COVID-19 in 2022.
 A reduction in Local Services Tax was seen as employers continued to have employees work from home.
-A much higher than anticipated Real Estate Transfer tax helped offset that reduction.
+A much higher than anticipated Real Estate Transfer Tax helped offset that reduction along with an unexpected increase in Earned Income Tax.
 The Township did forgo certain expenditures to ensure financial stability due to the uncertainty for future COVID-19 waves.
 Also, the Township experienced catastrophic flooding in July of 2018 and 2019.
 The Township had to expend monies from the stabilization fund balance to cover flood expenses as well as borrow funds in the 2018 bond issue for flood repairs and a major sewer line extension project.
-The Township is still recovering from the flooding and is still concerned on the financial effects of COVID-19 and only replenished the stabilization account with \$200,000.
+The Township is still recovering from the flooding and is still concerned on the financial effects of COVID-19 and only replenished the stabilization account with \$75,000.
 Council has committed to rebuilding the stabilization account over the next two (2) years.